 Easy Peanut Butter Cookies made with just a handful of ingredients and no flour!
-Easy peanut butter cookie recipe made with peanut butter, brown sugar, an egg and baking soda.
+Chewy peanut butter cookie recipe made in minutes & perfect for peanut butter lovers!

 I love this simple recipe for Peanut Butter Cookies.
 It whips up fast and it’s a great gluten-free option.
 I’ve seen other peanut butter cookies with few ingredients and trust me, the small amount of baking soda you add in for these makes them better!
 They puff up slightly and have a great texture.

 Peanut butter cookies are a classic treat that everyone loves.
 These Easy Peanut Butter Cookies with just 5 ingredients and no flour are perfect for satisfying your sweet tooth without the hassle of complicated recipes.
 Here are a few reasons why you’ll love these cookies: